jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

     - consistency
     - documentation updates.
 - is kind when commenting on code.
 They:
-    - comment on code and not the coder.
-    - comment on what you like in the PR
+    - comment on what they like in the PR
-    - have open ended questions instead of strong opinionated statements.
-    - ask for clarification instead of correction (assume they're missing something)
-    - offer alternatives but don't insist they're the only way to proceed.
-..
-TODO: draft edit
-- if you ask for an explanation, ensure this is implemented in code (e.g. rewrite or a comment).
-This doesn't  apply if you're unfamiliar with the code area.
-- respond to a review request shortly after it comes (if not in the middle of deep work).
-At most 1 day shouldn't pass before you respond.
-- Accept that there are different solutions: distinguish between common best practices and your personal taste, make compromises and be pragmatic.
-    - accept there are many solutions to a problem
+    - comment on code and not the coder e.g. instead of `you're creating many db connections here` you have 'this code creates many db connections'.
-        - Use questions instead of statements, but don't shy from being direct if there's a clear answer.
-This assumes the author knows more than you do e.g:
+    - Use questions instead of statements.
+Questions feel less like criticism and can trigger a thought process that leads to better solutions while also assuming the author knows more than you do e.g:

-               - I find this confusing becomes 'Could you elaborate on how this works?'
+           - `I find this confusing` becomes `Could you elaborate on how this works?`
-               - This is unmaintainable becomes 'What was your vision on maintaining this?'
+           - `This is unmaintainable` becomes `What was your vision on maintaining this?`
-               - This is broken, it will lose the db connection becomes 'What happens if we lose the db connection here?'
-- be aware that the PR author is human.
+    - Use I-messages instead of you-messages i.e. I suggest/think/believe/would,
+      It's hard for me, For me it seems e.g. `you are writing cryptic code` becomes `It's hard for me to grasp what's going on in this code.` You-messages sound like an insinuation or an absolute statement, an attack to the author, and they get defensive.
+    - Use we instead of I/me/you which makes comments less judgemental e.g.
+      `could we change this function to do it this way?`
+- ensures the dev implements explanations in code (e.g. rewrite or a comment).
+  Explanations in the review tool won't help future devs.
+- accepts that there are different solutions, they distinguish between common best practices and your personal taste and make compromises.
 - Use the "Yes, and ... " technique to keep an innovative atmosphere.
 Don't dismiss fresh and fragile ideas in a draft PR.
-- Include positive feedback.
-If you're only complaining about the code in PRs then you're doing it wrong, you need to celebrate the small victories
-    - Praise: appreciate good code.
-It should be specific, concrete and separated from criticism.
-Use different sentences and avoid sandwiching e.g. Most of your code looks good, but the method calc is too big -> I really like the class ProductController, Tim.
-It has a clear single responsibility, is coherent and contains nicely named methods good Job.\n Despite this, I spotted the method calc which is too big for me.
-It's okay to say "Everything is good".
 - Have discussions in public, and ensure code documents these.
-- Be explicit about the action you want.
-Use emojis or prefixes to help with this and communicate intent behind your words.
+- is explicit about the action they want.
+Use emojis or prefixes to show intent e.g. nit.
-- Fast reviews (Needs a separate paragraph)
+- Avoid long comments which look like a wall of complaints.
+They follow up with the dev if they find themselves doing this too much.
+- Reach out to dev if you have too many comments.
+This could be that there's some misunderstanding on either side, which is easier resolved by talking.
 - Have a bias for action e.g. approve a PR with minor comments.
-- Strategies for dealing with tone:
-    - Use I-messages i.e. I suggest/think/believe/would, It's hard for me, For me it seems e.g. you are writing cryptic code -> It's hard for me to grasp what's going on in this code.
-These make the message subjective, but you-messages sound like an insinuation or an absolute statement, an attack to the author, and they get defensive.
-    - Use we instead of I/me/you which makes comments less judgemental, removes blame implication and feeling that my way is right e.g. could we change this function to do it this way?
-    - Use questions instead of statements, but don't shy from being direct if there's a clear answer.
-This assumes the author knows more than you do e.g:
-           - I find this confusing becomes 'Could you elaborate on how this works?'
-           - This is unmaintainable becomes 'What was your vision on maintaining this?'
-           - This is broken, it will lose the db connection becomes 'What happens if we lose the db connection here?'
-    - talk about the code, not the coder e.g. You're requesting the service multiple times which is inefficient -> This code is requesting the service ...
-    - ask questions e.g. this variable should be called userId -> What do you think about the name userId for this variable?
-Questions feel less like criticism and can trigger a thought process that leads to accepted feedback or a better solution.
-They also reveal intention behind some design decisions without passing judgement.
-- Limit character count of each comment to 300, otherwise it looks like a wall of complaints.
-You can keep the long comments in another document and summarize it.
-Follow up with the dev if they want the details.
-- Reach out to dev if you have too many comments in the review.
-This could be that there's some misunderstanding on either side, which is easier resolved by talking.

-Three Filters For Feedback:
-Is it true?
-Is it necessary?
-Is it kind?

-Author should ensure:
-- clear PR descriptions with test set up, surprising implementation details and visual demos added.

-A good review process is fast.
-Automate trivial checks and have style guidelines to improve the speed.
-Have high level discussions of the changes before coding to prevent rewrites (make a POC to spark the discussion if needed).